wangmu0701/gitpractice/README.md

+(Delete all comments in the file!!!)
-#git practice, xiao zhu pei qi
+#git practice, // delete xiao zhu pei qi,

-trying out git fancy features xiong da xiong er
+trying out git fancy features // delete xiong da xiong er

-adding more stuffs hu lu wa
+adding more stuffs // delete hu lu wa
-Working on feature one hei mao jing zhang first commit of feature one  wang wang dui
+Working on feature one // delete hei mao jing zhang first commit of feature one  // delete wang wang dui

-#Add more features to feature one
+#Add more features to feature one // test
 Master made modifications!
 second commit: more features to F1 added